 Enock (or Nocky) is 31 years old.
 He joined EIM in May 2011 and has since become a star student.
-This year, he'll work as a trainee teacher.
+This year, he's working as a trainee teacher.

 Nocky had never attended an official English course before joining the school, yet in only two years he has already risen to the advanced level.
 Nocky's exemplary record as a student was one of the reasons we asked him to follow in Richardson's footsetps as a trainee teacher.

-Throughout 2013, Nocky will work closely with experienced teacher Lynda to learn all about how to help students succeed.
-At the end of 2013, we hope to welcome him as a full teacher with his own class.
+Throughout 2013, Nocky is working closely with experienced teacher Lynda to learn all about how to help students succeed.
+At the end of the year we hope to welcome him as a full teacher with his own class.

 Choosing just one trainee teacher from our body of talented students is always a challenge but Nocky stood out as a leader among the students.
 What's more, he has always grasped that EIM is special not just for its academic excellence, but because of the community spirit it fosters and how its supportive environment helps the students.